Michael Wigston: Criticism over diversity targets

-Wigston became Chief of the Air Staff in July 2019 and made promoting diversity a high priority.
-Also the level of complaints by female and BAME military staff was a "serious concern".
+Wigston became Chief of the Air Staff in July 2019.
+He made promoting diversity a high priority and denoted the level of complaints by female and BAME military staff as of "serious concern".

-In April 2023, Sky News obtained a leaked transcript that Wigston said he would "test the limits of the law" to fast-track the promotion of women and ethnic minorities over white male employees as part of his personal campaign to broaden diversity.
-Wigston subsequently admitted to "mistakes and failings" after it was revealed that the former RAF head of recruitment had identified "around 160 cases" of discrimination against white men.
-Wigston apologised for these mistakes during his appearance before a House of Commons Committee in February 2023, but did not resign despite his policy's reported risks to national security and preparedness.
+In April 2023, Sky News obtained a leaked transcript of Wigston saying he would "test the limits of the law" to fast-track the promotion of women and ethnic minorities over white male employees, labelling them as "useless white male pilots," as part of his personal campaign to "broaden diversity."
+After it was revealed that the former RAF head of recruitment had identified, as a result of said policy "around 160 cases" of discrimination against white men, Wigston admitted to "mistakes and failings."
+Called before a House of Commons Committee, in February 2023, Wigston apologised for these mistakes.
+Despite his policy's reported risks to national security and preparedness, he did not immediately resign from his position.
+Later in 2023, however, and despite having some three more years until the designated end of his term of office, Wigston resigned.

-Later life
+Personal life

+Wigston and his wife Kate, a solicitor, they have two children.
+He is a Vice Patron of the Royal Air Force Charitable Trust and President of the RAF Rowing Association.
+In his spare time, he enjoys sailing.

 Since January 2024, Wigston has been a visiting professor at the Freeman Air and Space Institute, King's College London.